 Alexander Hamilton was born January 11, 1755 (other historical evidence shows 1757) on the island of Nevis, in the Leeward group of the British West Indies.
 He was the illegitimate son of a common-law marriage between a poor itinerant Scottish merchant of aristocratic descent and an English-French Huguenot mother who was a planter’s daughter.
 In 1766, after the father had moved his family elsewhere in the Leewards to St. Croix in the Danish (now the United States) Virgin Islands, he returned to St. Kitts while his wife and two sons remained on St. Croix.

 His mother, who opened a small store to make ends meet, and a Presbyterian clergyman provided Hamilton with basic education, and he learned to speak fluent French.
 About the time of his mother’s death in 1768, he became an apprentice clerk in a mercantile establishment at Christiansted, St. Croix, whose proprietor became one of his benefactors.
 Recognizing his ambition and superior intelligence, they raised a fund for his education.

 In 1772, bearing letters of introduction, Hamilton traveled to New York City.
 Patrons he met there arranged for him to attend Barber’s Academy at Elizabethtown (present Elizabeth), New Jersey.
 During this time, he met and stayed for a while at the home of William Livingston, who would one day be a fellow signer of the Constitution.
-Late the next year, 1773, Hamilton entered King’s College (later Columbia College and University) in New York City, but the American Revolution interrupted his studies.
+Late the following year, 1773, Hamilton entered King’s College (later Columbia College and University) in New York City, but the American Revolution interrupted his studies.

-Although not yet 20 years of age, in 1774-75 Hamilton wrote several widely read pro-Whig pamphlets.
+Although not yet 20 years of age, in 1774-75, Hamilton wrote several widely read pro-Whig pamphlets.
 Right after the war broke out, he accepted an artillery captaincy and fought in the principal campaigns of 1776-77.
-In the latter year, winning the rank of lieutenant colonel, he joined the staff of General George Washington as secretary and aide-de-camp and soon became his close confidant as well.
+In the latter year, winning the rank of lieutenant colonel, he joined the staff of General George Washington as secretary and aide-de-camp and soon became his close confidant.